smartxworks/cluster-api-provider-virtink/README.md

 >     type: "InfrastructureProvider"
 > ```

+An external Virtink cluster is recommended for infrastructure, further details can be found in the [external cluster documentation](docs/external-cluster.md).
+For an internal Virtink cluster, use `clusterctl generate cluster --infrastructure virtink --flavor internal capi-quickstart` to generate workload cluster configuration.

 ## Environment Variables

 Except for the [common variables](https://cluster-api.sigs.k8s.io/clusterctl/provider-contract.html#common-variables) provided by Cluster API, you can further customize your workload cluster on Virtink with following environment variables: